ole-vi/rpi-seafile/README.md

 Then, execute `setup-seafile.sh`

 You are asked the following
-1. server name
+1. Q. server name

 A. anything
-1. ip address or domain name
+1. Q. ip address or domain name

 A. your onion address
-1. volume path
+1. Q. volume path

 A. just push Enter
-1. TCP port for seafile server
+1. Q. TCP port for seafile server

 A. Just push Enter

 After that, you are asked to several questions, but all of them are confirmation.